Pennsylvania Salaried Employees Laws

 Termination of Employment for Salaried Employees in Pennsylvania

-Pennsylvania follows the principle of “Employment At-will” regarding the termination of employment.
+Pennsylvania follows the principle of employment “at-will” regarding the termination of employment.
 This means that both the employer and the employee have the right to terminate the employment relationship at any time and for any reason.

 This rule applies to private business employees, unless there is a specific provision in their employment contract stating otherwise.

 In Pennsylvania, employers are required to provide their employees with their final paychecks on or before the next regularly scheduled payday, regardless of whether the employee resigned or was terminated.
+Learn more about employment termination through our Pennsylvania firing guide.

 Learn more about Pennsylvania Labor Laws through our detailed guide.